-Online Diagnostics saves the diagnostic test results, in XML format, in an auto-generated file (result.xml).
-The file is available in the x:\<install directory>\dell\diagnostics\log directory (where x: is the system drive) for Microsoft Windows operating systems and in /var/log/ dell/diagnostics/log for Linux operating systems.
+Online Diagnostics saves the diagnostic test results in XML format, in an auto-generated file (result.xml).
+The file is available in the x:\<install directory>\dell\diagnostics\log directory (where x: is the drive where the application installs) for Microsoft Windows operating systems and in /var/log/dell/diagnostics/log for Linux operating systems.
 The maximum size of the log file is 512 KB.
-Online Diagnostics removes the log entries in a firstin-first-out (FIFO) fashion when the size of the log file reaches the upper limit.
+Online Diagnostics removes the log entries in a first-in-first-out (FIFO) fashion when the size of the log file reaches the upper limit.

 Online Diagnostics also saves the hardware configuration in an autogenerated file (config.xml), which is available in the same location as result.xml